-Three bones meet to form the knee joint—femur (thighbone), tibia (shinbone), and patella (kneecap).
+Three bones meet to form the knee joint—femur (thighbone), tibia (shinbone) and patella (kneecap).

 The back of the patella and the ends of both the tibia and the femur are covered with articular cartilage.
 The slippery substance works by helping the knee bone glide smoothly across each other as the leg is straightened or bent.

-The two-wedged shaped pieces of meniscal cartilage situated between the tibia and the femur act as shock absorber.
+The two-wedged shaped pieces of meniscal cartilage situated between the tibia and the femur act as a shock absorber.
 Unlike the articular cartilage, the meniscus is rubbery and tough and it helps stabilize the joint.

 The tendons connect the muscles to the bones.
-The muscles in the front of the thigh is connected to the patella by the quadriceps tendon.
+The muscles in the front of the thigh are connected to the patella by the quadriceps tendon.
 Stretching from the patella to the shinbone is the patellar tendon.

 The ligaments connect the bones to the other bones.
 The four primary ligaments in the knee function like strong ropes that hold the bones together and keep the knees stable.